rmahinpei/rmahinpei.github.io/README.md

-I am a fully-funded Master of Science & Engineering (M.S.E.) student in the Computer Science department at Princeton University.
+I am a fully-funded Master of Science & Engineering (M.S.E.) student in the [Computer Science department of Princeton University](https://www.cs.princeton.edu/).
 I received a Bachelor's of Science (B.S.) degree in Honours Computer Science along with a Mathematics Minor at The University of British Columbia.
 My current research interests include **high performance computing, human-centred artificial intelligence, and computer science education**.